Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models: Approximate Bayesian inference for probit models

-\begin{theorem} Under Assumptions \ref{ass_2}--\ref{ass_3}, we have that $\textsc{kl}[q_{\textsc{pfm}}^{*}(\bbeta) \mid \mid p(\bbeta \mid \by)] \stackrel{p}{\rightarrow} 0$ as $p \rightarrow \infty$, where $\stackrel{p}{\rightarrow}$ denotes convergence in probability. \end{theorem} Hence, in the high-dimensional settings where current computational strategies are impractical \citep{chopin_2017}, inference and prediction under the proposed partially-factorized variational approximation is practically feasible, and provides essentially the same results as those obtained under the exact posterior.
+Hence, in the high-dimensional settings where current computational strategies are impractical \citep{chopin_2017}, inference and prediction under the proposed partially-factorized variational approximation is practically feasible, and provides essentially the same results as those obtained under the exact posterior.
 For instance, Corollary \ref{cor_predictive} states that, unlike for classical mean-field strategies, our solution is guaranteed to provide increasingly accurate approximations of posterior predictive probabilities as $p\to\infty$.